Labor and Delivery

 I can’t agree more with Liesel about this!
 Labor isn’t some computerized and orchestrated event.
 It is very real, very human, and very evolving.

-As for me, both of my births happened vaginally as I had planned, but many things transpired in between I wasn’t necessarily… expecting.
+As for me, both of my births happened vaginally, as I had planned, but many things transpired in between I wasn’t necessarily… expecting.

-For instance, one epidural worked, one didn’t.
-One breastfeeding journey was successful, one wasn’t.
+For instance, one epidural worked, and one didn’t.
+One breastfeeding journey was successful; one wasn’t.
 One after birth came with a wave of postpartum depression, one didn’t… but all in all, what helped tremendously was to “go with the flow”—or “let go and let God”—embrace the experience, learn from it, and share it with others that might find it helpful.

-2. Prepare ahead of time, and have all your bases covered
+2. Prepare ahead of time and have all your bases covered

 From my experience